jjetta/doc-management-system/README.md

 * **Document Processing**

-  * Available documents are queried from an external API and stored in a database.
+  * Available documents are queried from an external API and stored in the database with a default status of `pending`.
   * Filenames are validated according to this convention: `loan_number-doctype-timestamp.pdf`.
   * Documents in the database are queued for download or further processing.
+  * Every hour, a cron job gets documents with a status of `pending` or `failed` and attempts to download them.
+(At most the top 100).
+  * If a download succeeds, its blob content is saved in the database.
+  * If a download fails, its status is updated to `failed` and will be retried the next hour.

 * **Cron Job Automation**